- Chair's Message

 STEP 1: Plan and Prepare

-When you start your application, you will need to enter your personal information, your academic history, and your references names, occupations, and email addresses.
+When you start your application, you will need to enter your personal information, your academic history, and your three (3) references names, occupations, and email addresses.
 This can take approvimately 45 minutes.

 Students are normally admitted to the program only if they have found a potential Supervisor.
 You are strongly encouraged to contact individual faculty members who have research interests similar to your own to see if there is a possibility of gaining admission.
 Please note that only Assistant Professors, Associate Professors and Professors can be supervisors.
 Find out whether they are interested in supervising your project and are currently taking new students.
 Discuss your research interests and potential funding opportunities.
 In order to facilitate communication between you and potential supervisors, here is a list of faculty members.

-Applications open in October, and are due January 15 for entrance the following September.
+Applications open October 18, and are due January 15 for entrance the following September.

-Application requires a fee of $90 CDN (students with Canadian transcripts) or $125 CDN (students with international transcripts), paid by credit card (Master Card or Visa).
-The application fee can take up to 5 days to process.
-We recommend starting your application early so you have enough time for the following steps.
+Application requires a fee of $90 CDN (applicants with Canadian transcripts) or $125 CDN (applicants with international transcripts), paid by credit card (Master Card or Visa).
+The application fee can take 3-5 days to process.

 Step 3: Upload all supporting documents

-The document deadline is January 30, however, the department starts reviewing applications as soon as they are complete.
-We recommend that you upload your supporting documents prior to January 15, or as soon as your payment is processed.
+The document deadline is January 15.
+Please upload your supporting documents as soon as your payment is processed.

 Upload scans of your transcripts, or PDF downloads from each post secondary institution that you have attended.
 These are considered unofficial transcripts.
 International applicants must provide both original language transcripts and degree certificate, and certified English translations.